Adolfo Ruiz Cortines: Post-Revolution and resignation

+Early political career

+Early positions

 With his reputation for precise accounting and bookkeeping, a reputation for honesty, and credentials as a veteran of the Mexican Revolution, there were several options open to him in the 1920s.
-He served in the government's Department of National Statistics; he took classes in statistics from Daniel Cosío Villegas, then a young teacher and later an important historian of Mexico.
+He served in the government's Department of National Statistics.
+He took classes in statistics from Daniel Cosío Villegas, who was then a young teacher and later an important historian of Mexico.
 Ruiz Cortines argued in publications that the Department of National Statistics should be an autonomous agency.

 In 1935 during the presidency of Lázaro Cárdenas, Ruiz Cortines's political career began at age 45, as the director in charge of Mexico City.
 It was during that time that he met Miguel Alemán Valdés, son of a revolutionary soldier, now a young lawyer who would later become president of Mexico (1946–1952).
 In 1940, Ruiz Cortines managed the presidential campaign of Cárdenas's choice as successor, Manuel Avila Camacho.
-Five years later, the president Ávila Camacho designated Alemán as Minister of the Interior (Secretario de Gobernación), a powerful position.
 Miguel Alemán asked Ruiz to join him as his sub-secretary because of their personal friendship.
 This position gave Ruiz the opportunity to gain influence within the Institutional Revolutionary Party.
 After several years, the PRI designated him as candidate for governor of Veracruz.